 Two additional species that may be unintentionally targeted by Wildlife Services' use of traps and poisons are bobcats and mountain lions.
 As of 2015, it is unlawful to trap bobcats anywhere within California.
 Mountain lions are designated as a "specially protected mammal" in California and it is "unlawful to take, injure, possess, transport, import, or sell a mountain lion or a product of a mountain lion" in the state.
-Under state law, mountain lions can only be taken or removed by the California Department of Fish and Wildlife (CDFW) or an appropriate local agency authorized by the CDFW if the animal is "perceived to be an imminent threat to public health or safety or that is perceived by the department to be an imminent threat to the survival of any threatened, endangered, candidate, or fully protected sheep species."
+Under state law, mountain lions can only be taken or removed by the CDFW or an appropriate local agency authorized by the CDFW if the animal is "perceived to be an imminent threat to public health or safety or that is perceived by the department to be an imminent threat to the survival of any threatened, endangered, candidate, or fully protected sheep species."
 The CDFW, upon confirmation that a lion has injured, damaged, or destroyed livestock or other property, can issue depredation permit (subject to certain conditions) to take the animal.
-Because Siskiyou County authorizes Wildlife Services to kill members of these species, it must comply with these requirements.
+Because Shasta County kills members of these species, it must comply with these requirements.

-3. Authorizing the IWDM Program violates Siskiyou County's public trust duties.
+3. Authorizing the IWDM Program violates Shasta County's public trust duties.

 Contrary to the public trust, Wildlife Services kills ecologically valuable predators for the supposed benefit of a small number of commercial agricultural producers.
 This use of wildlife resources does not benefit all of California's citizens, and fails to strike the appropriate balance between competing uses.
-As such, Siskiyou County has failed to fulfill its legal duty under the public trust doctrine.
+As such, Shasta County has failed to fulfill its legal duty under the public trust doctrine.

-Under the public trust doctrine, Siskiyou County must take an active role in the management of California's public trust resources.
-However, in Siskiyou County, a non-state actor (Wildlife Services) has become the de facto manager of a sizable portion of state and county wildlife resources and ultimately controls the fate of an ecologically significant number of wild animals in the State.
+Under the public trust doctrine, Shasta County must take an active role in the management of California's public trust resources.
+However, a non-state actor has here become the de facto manager of a sizable portion of state and county wildlife resources and ultimately controls the fate of an ecologically significant number of wild animals in the State.

-Once Siskiyou County authorizes its Wildlife Services Program, it appears to retain little oversight over Wildlife Services' activities.
+Once Shasta County authorizes its Wildlife Services Program, it appears to retain little oversight over Wildlife Services' activities conducted there.
 Generally, a federal "Wildlife Specialist" employed by the USDA, and supervised by the state director of Wildlife Services (also a federal official), carries out Wildlife Services' activities, including the destruction of wild animals.
 On behalf of the USDA, these employees enter into agreements with commercial agricultural producers directly.
-They independently determine the magnitude of killing and which methods they perceive as necessary to control wildlife conflicts subject to Wildlife Services' policy.
-As a result, wildlife resource management-properly the duty of Siskiyou County-is surrendered to Wildlife Services, its individual employees operating in the County, and private commercial interests.

-Further, Siskiyou County appears not to track or analyze Wildlife Services' activities or their impacts within its borders in any way.
+The trappers independently determine the magnitude of killing and methods they perceive as necessary to control wildlife conflicts subject to Wildlife Services' policy and their own discretion.
+As a result, wildlife resource management-properly the duty of Shasta County-is at the whim of Wildlife Services, its individual employees operating in the County, and private commercial interests.
+Further, Shasta County does not track or analyze Wildlife Services' activities or their impacts within its borders in any way.
 In general, pursuant to the Work & Financial Plans used by Wildlife Services in California, the USDA is obligated to submit quarterly reports to county agricultural commissioners summarizing Wildlife Services' activities in counties where the agency operates.
 Boilerplate language in the Work & Financial Plan states that "[t]he cooperator [i.e. County] will be kept advised of the status of the project on a regular basis" by the Wildlife Services' District Office in Sacramento.
 However, these ex post records provide only the barest facts about Wildlife Services' activities-often including little more than the number and species of animals that Wildlife Services has killed and a purported, estimated dollar amount of damage to agricultural resources in the county.
-As such, these documents contain no substantive analysis of the impact of the Program on wildlife resources in Siskiyou County.
+As such, these documents contain no substantive analysis of the impact of the Program on wildlife resources in Shasta County.